-&lt;sup>48 H. G. Wells, The Invisible Man (London: C. Arthur Pearson Ltd, 1897).
+48 H. G. Wells, The Invisible Man (London: C. Arthur Pearson Ltd, 1897).

-&lt;sup>49 Effinger, 'Insect Politics', pp. 251-68.
+49 Effinger, 'Insect Politics', pp. 251-68.

+with him.
+Her motive with Atherton is fear of electricity or the desire to acquire knowledge of it.
+Both of those medical interventions are driven by a sympathy that is self-serving survival instinct, however, in the third case of Woodville, her actions appear to be altruistic.
 Atherton is physically weak and painfully aware Woodville's life hangs in the balance, yet he is incapable of coming to his friend's aid.
 His heart seemed still,-the vapour took effect directly on the cardiac centres.
 To revive their action that instantly, was indispensable.
 Yet my brain was in such a whirl that I could not even think of how to set about beginning.
-Had I been alone, it is more than probable Woodville would have died.

-The Beetle with her medical knowledge acts quickly, knowing exactly what to do. '[The Beetle] extended himself at full length upon his motionless form.
-Putting his lips to Percy's, he seemed to be pumping life from his own body into the unconscious man's'.The Beetle's sex is misidentified by Atherton, perhaps influenced by the extreme scarcity of women doctors, and late-Victorian prejudice purportedly shared by the Queen against them practicing medicine.
-In the Old Kingdom of Ancient Egypt, evidence exists of female doctors, with the earliest being Peseshet (c.2350-2320 BCE), supervisor of funerary priestesses.
+Had I been alone, it is more than probable Woodville would have died.50 The Beetle with her medical knowledge acts quickly, knowing exactly what to do. '[The Beetle] extended himself at full length upon his motionless form.
+Putting his lips to Percy's, he seemed to be pumping life from his own body into the unconscious man's'.51The Beetle's sex is misidentified by Atherton, perhaps influenced by the extreme scarcity of women doctors, and late-Victorian prejudice purportedly shared by the Queen against them practicing medicine.52 In the Old Kingdom of Ancient Egypt, evidence exists of female doctors, with the earliest being Peseshet (c.2350-2320 BCE), supervisor of funerary priestesses.
 As an acolyte of Isis, the Beetle might well have been educated in life-saving cardio pulmonary resuscitation which she puts to good use.
-Atherton calls the Beetle an 'impromptu physician'.
-I offer evidence she is likely to be a properly trained one.
+Atherton calls the Beetle an 'impromptu physician'.53 I offer evidence she is likely to be a properly trained one.
+50 Marsh, Beetle, p.
+104.

-&lt;sup>52 The surgeon, Margaret Ann Bulkley a.k.a.
+52 The surgeon, Margaret Ann Bulkley a.k.a.
 James Barry (1789-1865) graduated in medicine from Edinburgh.
 Bulkley posed as a man for fifty-six years, which only came to light post-mortem.
 Elizabeth Garrett Anderson was the first woman licensed to practise medicine by the Worshipful Society of Apothecaries in 1865.
 The Medical Act of 1876 (39 and 40 Ch.
 41) allowed medical authorities to licence qualified applicants regardless of gender.
+53 Marsh, Beetle, p.
+105.